-For terminals operated in indirect printing mode, character echoing by the system is normally on but can be turned off (e.g., to suppress printing of passwords or other security-related information) by striking the SE keys.
+For terminals operated in full-duplex mode, character echoing by the system is normally on but can be turned off (e.g., to suppress printing of passwords or other security-related information) by striking the E keys.
 Striking the E keys a second time turns echoing back on.
-For terminal units operated in direct printing mode, character echoing by the system must be turned off, as above, to suppress duplicate printing of characters.
+For terminal units operated in half-duplex mode, character echoing by the system must be turned off, as above, to suppress duplicate printing of characters.